Montenotte campaign: Millesimo, Dego, and Ceva

-On 14 April, Bonaparte directed Masséna and Laharpe to attack Argenteau in the Second Battle of Dego.
-After inflicting 1,500 French casualties, most of the outnumbered Austrians were killed, wounded or captured.
-Argenteau led the remnant of his force back to Acqui.
-Bonaparte left Masséna and one of Meynier's brigades to hold Dego and ordered Laharpe back to Carcare.

 Beaulieu ordered Vukassovich's brigade to Dego on the 14th but a poorly written order caused his subordinate to be a day too late.
 At dawn on 15 April, Vukassovich surprised Meynier's troops in the act of looting the town and routed the French.
 Masséna hastily recalled Laharpe to retake Dego.
 Several hours later, the heavily reinforced French retook the town after a tough fight, with Bonaparte supervising the assault.
 Vukassovich retreated to Acqui.
 After a clash between Augereau and Colli at Montezemolo, the Sardinians pulled back to Ceva.
 On 16 April, Augereau attacked the Sardinians and was repulsed in the Battle of Ceva.
 Fearing that Sérurier, who was approaching from Ormea, might attack him in the rear, Colli withdrew to the Corsaglia River at San Michele Mondovi.
 He left a battalion behind to hold Ceva's small fortress.
 Bonaparte ordered Laharpe to scout Sassello to determine Beaulieu's whereabouts.
 Meynier reported sick, so Masséna took direct command of his division, which remained near Dego.